tombomba/tombomba.github.io/_posts/2021-09-26-verhoeven-benedetta-your-sexy-nun-movie.md

 ---
 ![Benedetta poster, 2021]({{ site.img }}benedetta-2021.jpg){: width="240" height="326" .top .float-left .border .edged }

 Too many contemporary critics are smug when they should be thoughtful.
-Case in point: The [film twit reaction](https://twitter.com/search?q=benedetta%20protest&src=typed_query) to a small protest outside the NYFF showing of "Benedetta," Paul Verhoeven's [lesbian nun movie](https://www.youtube.com/results?search_query=verhoeven+benedetta+trailer).
+Case in point: The [#filmtwitter response](https://twitter.com/search?q=benedetta%20protest&src=typed_query) to a small protest outside the NYFF showing of "Benedetta," Paul Verhoeven's [lesbian nun movie](https://www.youtube.com/results?search_query=verhoeven+benedetta+trailer).

 A dozen or so Catholics from a right-leaning fringe group made noise this Sunday afternoon.
 Right outside a movie theater.
 A snare drum was involved.
 One guy carried a megaphone.
 A sign read, "Why the endless insults to Jesus?"
 Another, "I'm Catholic.
 Stop attacking my faith."

 First, who cares?
 It was an insignificant rally, and quickly became [publicity](https://twitter.com/TheNYFF/status/1442193742396465155) for the film.
 Nobody blocked access to the venue.
-There wasn't any violence.
+Violence did not break out.
 (The middlebrows still appreciate peaceful protests, don't they?)
-Second, it's easy to [point and laugh](https://twitter.com/TomiLaffly/status/1442202169386536961), but not every spiritual person with a cardboard sign is a member of a hate group.
+Second, it's easy to [point and laugh](https://twitter.com/TomiLaffly/status/1442202169386536961), but not every spiritual person with a placard is a member of a hate group.
 They may even have a point.

 If another movie treated Islam or Judaism as a cheap magic show, as a source of prurient interest, I imagine these same critics would demand retractions and apologies.
 They wouldn't hesitate to beat their social media pulpits in self-righteous fury.
 But when it comes to Catholicism, there's no problem, right?
+Take the cheap shot because no one will mind.

 One stringer raised an inadvertent point when [she said](https://twitter.com/TomiLaffly/status/1442198523198337025), "Bought my tix as soon as I heard it’s a sexy nun movie---can't wait."
 She meant to be clever, if not superior, but there's a whole worldview packed in there.